 The building’s public entrance is on the east side via Yonge St. Recessed behind three round-arched portals supported by Doric columns is a staircase and doors leading to the main floor auditorium.
 Crowning the east entrance is a set-in balcony with a Palladian-styled opening.

-On the structure’s south façade, there are two entrances via Davenport Rd.
+The structure’s south façade has two entrances from Davenport Rd.
 Members entered from this side.
 On both the south and east side are flat-headed window openings.
 Some are blind, some are open, and others have steel sash and wire glass.

 Inside the Landmark

 The main floor features a foyer, lobby and an auditorium.
 With its ornate stage, decorated ceiling beans, gallery seating on the mezzanine level and a capacity of 1200 seats, the auditorium was built to rent out the space for events and performances to help with operating costs.

 The upper floors were sectioned into lodge rooms.
 Two patterned tile floors with Masonic symbols have survived, including the Blue Lodge Room on the second floor and the Scottish Rite and Preceptory Room on the third floor.
 The hardware and millwork on the upper two floors also feature Masonic emblems.